uploadcare/uploadcare-wordpress/README.md

 1. Start creating a new post.
 1. Click "Add Media" to insert a media with an Uploadcare [File Uploader][uc-widget-features].
 1. Select files to upload.
-1. When uploading images, you can [edit][uc-widget-image-processing] them right in your mobile or desktop.
+1. When uploading images, you can [edit][uc-widget-image-processing] them right in your mobile or desktop web browser.
-1. Click "Store and Insert" to an image to the library and to your post.
+1. Click "Store and Insert" to add an image to the library and to your post.

 ## Configuration

-### Widget configuration
+### File Uploader configuration

-Uploadcare Widget can be deeply customized to suit your UX/UI.
-You can define allowed upload sources, implement file validation, and more.
+You can customize the File Uploader to mach your website design.
+Also, you can define allowed upload sources, implement file validation, and more.

-Use our live [widget sandbox][uc-widget-configure] as a starting point and check out the docs on [widget configuration][uc-docs-widget-config] and its [JavaScript API][uc-docs-widget-js-api].
+Use the live [File Uploader sandbox][uc-widget-configure] as a starting point and check out the docs on [configuration][uc-docs-widget-config] and its [JavaScript API][uc-docs-widget-js-api].

 ## Contributors